gemrb/gemrb/README.md

 [GemRB](https://gemrb.org) (Game Engine Made with preRendered Background) is a portable open-source reimplementation of the Infinity Engine that underpinned Baldur's Gate, Icewind Dale and Planescape: Torment.
-It sports a cleaner design, greater extensibility and several innovations.
+It supports a cleaner design, greater extensibility and several innovations.
 Would you like to create a game like Baldur's Gate?